 |

-complete description of a home built from 8 joined domes.
+of a home built from 8 joined domes.
 The construction starts with an inflatable dome form, then insulation is sprayed on inside surface of the form, then rebar and shotcrete are added to inside to make a structural wall.
 The outside is finished with coats of spray on flexible membrane followed by stucco.
 The site provides a very complete and very well organized description of the full construction process including structure and systems.
 A very interesting way to build a house. |

 Prefab Homes Prefab homes offer the promise of constructing well designed and high quality homes under carefully controlled conditions. |